 Ultimately, the alignment of lenders and borrowers is closer than some industry critics think, as responsible lending makes commercial sense.
 At the root of a responsible lending decision is giving the potential borrower all the facts up front so they can accurately assess whether they can afford to repay the loan or not.
 Arguably, the payday industry is leading the way in clear and transparent pricing that is simple to understand, both if things go according to plan and crucially, if things don't.
 Cue comparison to unauthorised overdraft fees, no frills airlines or energy tariffs.

 Whilst money lending will always attract criticism, a well-balanced and thoughtful debate based on a representative sample of industry stakeholders - including the silent majority of satisfied customers - is far more likely to result in an efficient market providing a better platform of innovation and outcomes for all.
 We are all for comparison tools allowing customers to compare payday loans online.

 The confusion around this type of consumer credit has come about for a variety of reasons.
 Perhaps as result of the series of changes the various regulators have brought in and the shifts in business models of the lenders over the years.
 Whatever the reason there are more than a few myths which require airing and dispelling.
 It's important to do this in order to inform the debate.
 In this age of disinformation and less than accurate statements, it could be argued that certain industry commentators have got the wrong end of the stick so to speak.
-At best this is unhelpful when potential borrowers are looking for accurate information when making a borrowing decision.
+At best this is unhelpful when potential borrowers are looking for accurate information when making a borrowing decision, instant or not.
 At worst, and particularly around the issue of APR and so called excessive charges, it may have driven policy changes.

 A standardised way of comparing the cost of borrowing is important.
 However, to ensure standardisation, the rules laid down by lawmakers make certain assumptions.
 When borrowing, understanding the APR (or annual percentage rate) provides an indication of the interest rate charged on the amount of loan borrowed.
 APR is based on the cost of a loan over the entire year, but consider HCSTC loans are by definition, less than 12 months, and many, such as 247Moneybox's, are only until a customer's next payday.
 So, in short the APR may be confusing when working out how much you need to pay back.
 Instead, it perhaps might be better to focus on the total cost of credit i.e. the actual costs that a borrower needs to pay, as stipulated by the payday lenders.
 Whilst understanding the APR is important, it could be said that a total cost of credit is a better way of comparing the costs involved and what is required to be repaid.